varunhkulkarni/embl/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This section will help to configure and run the project locally
+This section will help to configure and run the project using the docker contatiners and also to locally

 ### Prerequisites